mmaxs/uvcc/doc/src/Introduction.md

 \warning Also, the `buffer` objects that contain an array of `uv_buf_t` structures are not supported as a valid result of the `uv::on_buffer_t` callback functions.
 Only a single `uv_buf_t` structure in a `buffer` object is currently supported for the purposes of the `stream::read_start()` and `udp::recv_start()` functions.

+\page p__example Examples

+* \subpage p__example_cpio "cpio" - a simple program that copies its stdin to stdout
+* \subpage p__example_tee  "tee" - illustrates simple versions for buffer and request pools

+\page p__example_cpio cpio

+A simple program that copies its stdin to stdout written in pure C using libuv.
+\includelineno cpio-uv.c

+The following is the above program being rewritten using uvcc:
+\includelineno cpio-uvcc.cpp

+\page p__example_tee tee
+\includelineno tee.cpp